bcosca/fatfree/readme.md

 `array ERROR`

-* Information about the last HTTP error that occurred. `ERROR.code` is the HTTP status code. `ERROR.title` contains a brief description of the error. `ERROR.text` provides greater detail.
+* Information about the last HTTP error that occurred. `ERROR.code` is the HTTP status code. `ERROR.status` contains a brief description of the error. `ERROR.text` provides more details.
 For HTTP 500 errors, use `ERROR.trace` to retrieve the stack trace.

 `bool ESCAPE`